DaanS8/ScalableRecognition/README.md

 There are a lot of variations in recognition/object detection/classification.
 This repository is specifically for object detection with a large scale dataset.
 The dataset consists of detailed images of the objects that need to be recognised.
-In a query image either no or only one object can be detected.
+In a query image either none or only one object can be detected.
 It has been tested with a database size of 100_000 images which has a process time of 2s for every recognition.
 Accuracy is highly dependent on how clear the object is present in the image and how large your dataset is.
 To give an idea about the accuracy I found following approximate accuracies with a dataset of 100_000 images.